Kairotic/coding-with-knots/quipu.md

 ![](figures/UR006-spectrum.png)

-It is not well visible in the spectrogram, but audible that each short sound event (about 1/10 of a second an shorter as we go down the subsidiaries) has a number of independent timbral properties.
+It is not well visible in the spectrogram but audible that each short sound event (about 1/10 of a second an shorter as we go down the subsidiaries) has a number of independent timbral properties, some of which have significant pattern across longer sections.
 Here is an overview of what “quipu dimension” is mapped onto which sound dimension:

 | quipu | sound |